Tariq Ramadan: Allegations of rape and sexual violation

 In February 2020, Ramadan was formally charged with raping two more women.

+In May 2023, Ramadan was acquitted by a Swiss court on all charges in relation to a singular allegation of rape and sexual coercion against a woman in a Geneva hotel room.
+Nevertheless, this acquittal was reversed in September 2024 by a Swiss appeals court.
+He received a three-year prison sentence, with two years suspended.
+Ramadan still faces multiple other rape allegations in both Switzerland and France, which he continues to deny, asserting the charges are politically driven.
+His appeal to the Federal Supreme Court of Switzerland was rejected in August 2025.

 Declining health

-Since his initial detention, Ramadan has been hospitalized several times for reported multiple sclerosis.
-His attorney reported that several doctors have said his condition is "incompatible with detention"; however, the court insisted on maintaining his detention after multiple hospital exams and medical consultations indicated that his condition was compatible with detention.
+Since his initial detention, Ramadan has been hospitalized several times for multiple sclerosis.
+His attorney claimed that several doctors have said his condition is "incompatible with detention"; however, the court insisted on maintaining his detention after multiple hospital exams and medical consultations indicated that his condition was compatible with detention.

-Awards and nominations

-In January 2014, Ramadan was nominated for the title of Religious Advocate of the Year at the British Muslim Awards.